I received a letter in the mail because I recently had a child. How did you get my information?

 Where is the lab located?

-The UCLA Baby Lab is located on the UCLA campus in Franz Hall 3291 (third floor for the middle building).
-There is a UCLA Baby Lab Bear logo next to the door–you can’t miss it 🙂
+The UCLA Baby Lab is located on the UCLA campus in Franz Hall 3291 (third floor of the middle building).
+There is a UCLA Baby Lab logo next to the door–you can’t miss it 🙂

 We know that the UCLA campus can be tricky to navigate, so scheduled participants will be greeted by a UCLA Baby Lab Research Assistant at the Parking Kiosk by Parking Lot 2 and escorted to the lab.